The Economic and Environmental Effects of Infrastructure Improvements: Evidence from Pakistan's Electricity Sector

 Ph.D.
 Candidate

-My research interests lie at the intersection of environmental and energy economics, climate policy, and development economics.
+My research interests lie at the intersection of environmental and energy economics, climate policy, development economics, and public economics.

 Related